 Phillies slam Braves with early 10-run outburst

-Didi Gregorius hit a grand slam, Bryce Harper homered and drove in three runs and the host Philadelphia Phillies provided starter Aaron Nola with plenty of run support in a 13-8 win over the Atlanta Braves on Monday.
+Didi Gregorius hit a grand slam, Bryce Harper hit a three-run homer, and the host Philadelphia Phillies provided starter Aaron Nola with plenty of run support in a 13-8 win over the Atlanta Braves on Monday.
 J.T.
-Realmuto homered and knocked in three runs while Roman Quinn and Jean Segura each homered as the Phillies rebounded after being swept in a doubleheader on Sunday.
+Realmuto homered and knocked in three runs while Roman Quinn and Jean Segura each went deep as the Phillies rebounded after being swept by the Braves in a doubleheader on Sunday.

-Quinn had three hits for Philadelphia, which compiled at least four home runs and 10 runs scored in the first two innings for the first time in franchise history according to the Elias Sports Bureau.
-Nola (1-1) tossed eight strong innings, gave up two hits and one run and struck out 10 for the 14th double digit strikeout performance of his career.
+Quinn had three hits for Philadelphia, which compiled at least four home runs and 10 runs in the first two innings for the first time in franchise history, according to the Elias Sports Bureau.
+Nola (1-1) tossed eight strong innings, giving up two hits and one run and striking out 10 for the 14th double digit strikeout performance of his career.
 The Phillies snapped a nine-game losing streak in his starts, dating to Aug.
 20, 2019.

 The Phillies ripped 14 hits as a group.
-Travis d'Arnaud homered and doubled, while Johan Camargo and Austin Riley also homered for the Braves.
+Travis d'Arnaud homered and doubled while Johan Camargo and Austin Riley also hit home runs for the Braves.

 Braves starter Sean Newcomb (0-2) lasted only 1 1/3 innings and allowed six hits and eight runs.
 The Phillies jumped out to a quick 3-0 lead in the bottom of the first inning when Phil Gosselin and Rhys Hoskins each singled.
 Harper then blasted a three-run homer to center field.